hawk/lux/doc/lux.md

-Once all timers have been adjusted to get rid of the timer related warnings it is time to harden the script even further by setting some configuration parameters to more challenging values.
+Once all timers have been adjusted to get rid of the timer related warnings it is time to harden the script even further by setting some configuration parameters to more challanging values.
 For example

         --risky_threshold=0.60
         --sloppy_threshold=0.000001